Novertyhhak/tmnf-activities-plugin/README.md

 **laston** - `/activities laston`, isn't harmful, set it to whoever you want to see the laston list\
 **list** - `/activities list`, isn't harmful, set it to whoever you want to see list\
 **listassist** - `/listassist` commands, leave to people who know what they are doing (either MAdmins or Admins)\

-## Story
-First version of this plugin was written at the end of year 2022.\
-Firstly it was named as 'activity' plugin, and only had /activities commands, and only supported operators for the list.\
-Two months later, a friend asked for the plugin and I decided to publish it.\
-Decided to add support for other modes (list and everyone), config file and also wrote the /listassist part.\
-In meantime, figured out /activity is used by some other plugin so I had to change the name.\
-Spent countless hours on this project.
-Hope it's useful to you :)